 Students are required to obtain a Today’s Hunter student manual for Virginia, available through one of these methods:

 Pick up and study a FREE Today’s Hunter student manual at any regional DGIF office.
 Click on the phone picture above to find out which office is closest to you

-Download and study a FREE Today’s Hunter student manual from Kalkomey.
+Download and study a FREE Today’s Hunter in Virginia student manual and worksheet from Kalkomey.
 Click on the image below to go to the bookstore.

 IMPORTANT NOTE: ALL students will need to fill out the four (4) pages of Chapter Review Exercises in the back of the manual and bring them to class.
 Instructors are required to verify that the self-study tests have been successfully and thoroughly completed.
 Students will only be certified if the completed Chapter Review Exercises are submitted to an instructor.

 On April 1, 2016, Virginia implemented a new “full-online” adult hunter education course.
 You must be a Virginia resident and 12 years of age or older to take this course.
 There is no classroom requirement.
 The course providers allow you to print out a certificate after you pass the course.